ExCyTIn-Bench: Evaluating LLM agents on Cyber Threat Investigation

 \subsection{Data collection}

-We collected data from the Azure tenant ``Alpine Ski House", which is a fictional Microsoft company used for demonstration of security products.
-An Azure tenant is a dedicated directory that includes all users, groups, and applications.
-These logs are generated from security products like MS Sentinel and MS365 Defender, which actively monitor the whole Azure tenant's activity, such as log-in events, email events, and virtual environment activities.
-For example, ``EmailEvents" records email events, including receivers and senders, and other tables such as ``EmailAttachmentInfo" or ``EmailPostDeliveryEvents" provide additional details.
-We collect 57 tables in total with different numbers of columns (Figure~\ref{fig:table_overview}).
-The columns have different data types, which besides standard data types, include columns in json format that contain different nested sub-fields.
+We collected data from Azure tenant ``Alpine Ski House", which is a fictional company used for security products demonstration.
+It is set up just like a real-world tenant: with similar tenant activities and fully configured security monitors to collect all kinds of event logs (e.g., ``EmailEvents" records email events including receivers and senders).
+We collect 57 tables in total (Figure~\ref{fig:table_overview}) with the columns containing different data types.